Note: text in square brackets is added for clarity and was not part of the location's name.Station code: GKC National Rail ScotRail

 This is the main station in Greenock.
-It replaced Greenock Bridge Street which was the original terminus of the line.
+It replaced Greenock Cathcart Street [1st] which was the original terminus of the line.
 The original terminus line was located slightly to the north and the line was cut back to the new station on opening.
+In addition the new alignment was further north in general.
+To great local disappointment Greenock Mansion House was demolished as part of the works.
 The new station opened with extension of the line west to Gourock.

-The station had a large glazed roof with castellated turrets at the ends of the supporting walls.
+The station, by James Miller, had a large glazed roof with castellated turrets at the ends of the supporting walls.
 It has two through platforms and a bay platform with two lines.
-The cut back roof was removed in the 1990s.
+The roof was partially restored after the Greenock Blitz over the circulating area but with canopies on the platforms.

 Greenock Princes Pier [1st]